 I completed my PhD degree in political science at Yale University, and arrived at Nuffield in October 2020.
-My research centers on democratic backsliding and political parties, and spans several regions.
+My research centers on democratic backsliding, political parties and electoral behavior, and spans several regions.

 I am currently working on my book manuscript, entitled Incumbents Against Democracy, where I analyze the conditions under which democratically elected incumbents can gradually take over democratic institutions and establish authoritarian control over those without abolishing elections or legislatures.
 While a relatively large number of democratically elected leaders have attempted to subvert democratic institutions in this gradual and ambiguous way in the last three decades, only a few have succeeded in replacing the democratic regime with an authoritarian regime under their leadership.
 To explain diverging outcomes, I emphasize differences in incumbents' political strength, focusing on the effectiveness and reliability of their main political instrument, their party.
 The book draws on several types of data - including survey and election data, elite interviews, archival sources and data on legislator careers - and uses a mixed-methods approach to integrate different kinds of evidence.

 In other ongoing work, together with Marcin Ślarzyński (IFiS PAN) we are working on several articles on party politics and democratic backsliding in Poland.
 The first analyzes how intra-government conflict in the ruling coalition is shaping the government's policy agenda and legislative success.
 A second piece analyzes the opposition's electoral strategies under the United Right governments, attempting to identify which resources and stratgies were more cirtical to their successes.